ibm-cloud-docs/power-iaas/SAP-certified-profiles.md

-You can deploy SAP HANA on the following IBM® Power® server types:
+You can deploy SAP HANA on the following IBM&reg; Power&reg; server types: